GEOS-DEV/GEOS/src/docs/JOSS/paper.md

 GEOS is an open-source simulation framework focused on implementing tightly-coupled multi-physics problems with an emphasis subsurface reservoir applications.
 The C++ infrastructure of GEOS provides facilities to assist in the implementation of constraint equations such as a discrete mesh data structure, MPI communications tools, degree-of-freedom management, IO facilities, etc.
-The performance portability strategy applies LLNL's suite of portablity tools RAJA[@Beckingsale:2019], CHAI[@CHAI:2023], and Umpire[@Beckingsale:2020].
+The performance portability strategy applies LLNL's suite of portability tools RAJA[@Beckingsale:2019], CHAI[@CHAI:2023], and Umpire[@Beckingsale:2020].
+Through this strategy GEOS has been successfully run on platforms ranging from GPU-based Exa-scale systems down to CPU-based laptops.
+The code provides implementations for a number of target applications, including, carbon sequestration, geothermal energy, hydrogen storage, and similar systems.

-The Python interface of GEOS allows for the integration of the
+The Python interface of GEOS allows for the integration of the computational simulation capabilities in GEOS into complex python workflows involving other tools.

-GEOS provides infrastructure to manage flow, transport, and geomechanics in the subsurface.
-The code provides advanced solvers for a number of target applications, including

-carbon sequestration,
-geothermal energy,
-and similar systems.
-A key focus of the project is achieving scalable performance on current and next-generation high performance computing systems.
-We do this through a portable programming model and research into scalable algorithms.

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).

 # Statement of need